 It is also important to note that cannabinoids have biphasic effects depending on the dosage.
-For example, you can use low amounts of THC to relieve anxiety.
-In contrast, THC in higher doses may cause it.

 By inhibiting some cannabinoid receptors, some scientists think CBD lessens the well-known stoning and anxiety-inducing effects of THC.
 Besides CBD, pinene can also mitigate some of THC’s adverse effects on short-term memory.

 Broad Spectrum CBD vs. Full Spectrum CBD